Comcast Corp. v. FCC: Impact and subsequent events

 After the ruling by the Circuit Court, Comcast stated that "We are gratified by the Court's decision today to vacate the previous FCC's order. [...]
 Comcast remains committed to the FCC's existing open Internet principles, and we will continue to work constructively with this FCC as it determines how best to increase broadband adoption and preserve an open and vibrant Internet."
-The Commission obviously had the opposite view, stating that "Today's court decision invalidated the prior Commission's approach to preserving an open Internet.
+The Commission naturally had the opposite view, stating that "Today's court decision invalidated the prior Commission's approach to preserving an open Internet.
 But the Court in no way disagreed with the importance of preserving a free and open Internet; nor did it close the door to other methods for achieving this important end."

 While the Circuit Court found that the FCC lacked the power to enforce these network neutrality rules as a matter of ancillary jurisdiction, it hinted that it would accept separate jurisdictional arguments under other provisions of the 1934 Communications Act or the 1996 Telecommunications Act.
-This prompted the FCC to establish new rules regarding internet regulations later in 2010.
-Because of the ruling in this case, those new rules were presented in reference to other provisions of the statutes, mostly Section 706 of the 1996 Act, as well as other types of ancillary authority via Title II and VI of the Act.
-The updated rules were released in December as the FCC Open Internet Order of 2010.
-These rules would forbid cable broadband and DSL Internet service providers from blocking or slowing online service.
-It would also prohibit mobile carriers from blocking VoIP applications such as Skype and blocking websites in their entirely, those these mobile restrictions were fewer than those on cable and DSL.
+This prompted the FCC to establish new rules regarding internet regulations in 2010.
+Because of the ruling in this case, those new rules were presented in reference to other provisions of the statutes, mostly Section 706 of the 1996 Act, as well as other types of ancillary authority via Titles II and VI of the Act.
+The updated rules were released in December 2010 as the FCC Open Internet Order of 2010.
+These rules would forbid cable broadband and DSL Internet service providers from blocking or slowing online applications.
+It would also prohibit mobile carriers from blocking VoIP applications such as Skype or blocking websites in their entirely.
+These mobile restrictions were fewer than those imposed on cable and DSL.

 The industry was unhappy with those new rules as well, with Verizon taking the lead in another court challenge just one month later.
 This led to the Circuit Court case Verizon Communications Inc. v.
 FCC in 2014, with a charge that the FCC had again surpassed its regulatory authority.